starknet-edu/starknet-accounts/README.md

 export ACCOUNT_CACHE=false
 ```

-When deploying/testing on devnet the starknet_py scripts will use the `TESTNET_ACCOUNT` field in the `hints.json` file for both fee transfer and ERC20 points rewards.

-Since there were no `action items` for you to complete you should see a succesfull `PAYDAY!!!` response from the devnet evaluator contract.
+There were no `action items` for you to complete so you should see a succesfull `PAYDAY!!!` response from the devnet evaluator contract.
 To confirm you can check your ERC20 balance as follows(populate the data in `<>` angle brackets):

 ```bash
 curl --location --request POST 'http://localhost:5000/feeder_gateway/call_contract' \